A. Chal

-Alejandro Chal Salazar (born May 30, 1989), professionally known as A. Chal (stylized A.CHAL), is a Peruvian-American singer-songwriter, rapper, and record producer.
+Alejandro Salazar Pezo (born May 30, 1992), professionally known as A. Chal (stylized A.CHAL), is a Peruvian-American singer-songwriter, rapper, and record producer.
 He released his first EP, Ballroom Riots, in 2013.
-His debut studio album, Welcome to GAZI, was self-released in June 2016.
+His debut studio album, Welcome to Gazi, was self-released in June 2016.
 His single, "Round Whippin'", was premiered by Zane Lowe in 2015.
 He has performed at the Day N Nite Fest.
 Pigeons & Planes named him one of the best new artists in 2015.

 Early life

-Alejandro Chal Salazar was born on May 30, in Trujillo, where he lived for 4 years before his family moved to Queens, New York City.
+Alejandro Salazar Pezo was born in Lima, Peru, where he lived for 4 years before his family moved to Queens, New York City.
 His mother was from rural northern Peru.
 His stage name is derived from his brother's name, Ichal who died at 2 weeks old, which in turn originated from a mountain that was named after that his father grew up near in Peru, along with being closer to large Peruvian cities.
 He began rapping at age 12 and later started making beats and writing songs with a friend at the Museum of Science in Cambridge, Massachusetts.
 In 2010, he moved to Los Angeles to pursue a career as a songwriter and producer.

 Career

-A.CHAL released his debut EP, Ballroom Riots, in 2013.
+A. Chal released his debut EP, Ballroom Riots, in 2013.
 The album found some success, which he later signed a publishing deal with Sony/ATV Music Publishing.
 In June 2014, he produced the song "Never Satisfied" by American singer Jennifer Lopez, from her eighth studio album A.K.A.

 2015 – 2017

-However, after this appearance A.CHAL kept low profile for two years before taking up his artistic pursuits in a highly diversified way.
+However, after this appearance A. Chal kept low profile for two years before taking up his artistic pursuits in a highly diversified way.
 In 2015, he began a series of single releases, which one after another forged his community of followers.

 He then spent two years out of the public spotlight before beginning to release a variety of singles in 2015.
 One of those singles, "Round Whippin'", was debuted online on The Fader and then followed up with a world premiere on Zane Lowe's Beats 1 channel and supported on Canadian rapper Drake's OVO Sound Radio.
-As a result of this publicity, A.CHAL was named one of Pigeons & Planes best new artists of 2015.
+As a result of this publicity, A. Chal was named one of Pigeons & Planes best new artists of 2015.
 He also performed at the Interview Magazine event during Coachella that year.

-In February 2015, he released the single "GAZI", which he co-produced with Count Justice.
-In September 2015, A.CHAL released another a single, "Vibe W/U", which was first publicized by American rapper ASAP Rocky on his Twitter profile.
-In 2016, A.CHAL performed at the Day N Nite Fest.
-He also released a few more singles before self-releasing his debut studio album, Welcome to GAZI, in June 2016.
+In February 2015, he released the single "Gazi", which he co-produced with Count Justice.
+In September 2015, A. Chal released another a single, "Vibe W/U", which was first publicized by American rapper ASAP Rocky on his Twitter profile.
+In 2016, A. Chal performed at the Day N Nite Fest.
+He also released a few more singles before self-releasing his debut studio album, Welcome to Gazi, in June 2016.
 He has since premiered the official music video for "Round Whippin'" with Complex.com and been featured on tracks by Ro James, Stwo, and Tess.

 On June 2, 2017, he released the single "Cuánto", featuring American rapper ASAP Nast.